 The spotlight is on vegetables/green trends at every stage.

 This takes several forms.
 Not only is some of the food designed for vegetarians, but the entire stand is also very green in keeping with national and international trends.
 We have combined typical restaurant and coffee shop trends with patisserie and bakery trends.
 Muse has of course adopted the different types of seating and atmospheres that have become the norm in retail outlets.

 Since packaging is a major concern worldwide today, this is not something that the Muse food concept has overlooked.
-Most product packaging has been removed and customers are encouraged pick up the products they want themselves and put them in a box (you get a much better idea of the amount of packing you use when you actually handle products!).
+Most product packaging has been removed.
+And then customers are encouraged pick up the products they want themselves and put them in a box.
+You get a much better idea of the amount of packing you use when you actually handle products!

 Chief coordinator Sylvie Amar with Tiziano Vergassola from CostaGroup, Jean-Christophe Soulier from Solia and Isabelle Cougart from Cafés Richard